-Individuals with hyperthyroidism who experience any symptoms of thyroid storm are typically admitted to the emergency room.
+Individuals with hyperthyroidism who experience any symptoms of thyroid storm are typically admitted to an emergency room.
 If you suspect you or someone else has thyroid storm symptoms, call 911 immediately.
 People with thyroid storm generally exhibit an increased heart rate, as well as a high top blood pressure number (systolic blood pressure).

 A doctor will measure your thyroid hormone levels with a blood test.
 Thyroid stimulating hormone (TSH) levels tend to be low in hyperthyroidism and thyroid storm.
 According to the American Association for Clinical Chemistry (AACC), normal values for TSH range from 0.4 to 4 milli–international units per liter (mIU/L).
 T3 and T4 hormones are higher than normal in people with thyroid storm.

 Thyroid storm develops abruptly and affects all the systems of your body.
 Treatment will begin as soon as thyroid storm is suspected — usually before lab results are ready.
 Antithyroid medication like propylthiouracil (also called PTU) or methimazole (Tapazole) will be given to reduce the production of these hormones by the thyroid.

 People experiencing thyroid storm should avoid taking iodine in lieu of medical treatment, as this can worsen the condition.
 If your thyroid is destroyed by radioactive iodine treatment or removed surgically, you will need to take synthetic thyroid hormone for the rest of your life.

 Thyroid storm requires immediate, aggressive emergency medical attention.
-When left untreated, thyroid storm can cause congestive heart failure.
-Patients may also experience fluid-filled lungs.
-According to an article published in a German medical journal, the mortality rate for people with untreated thyroid storm is 75 percent.
+When left untreated, thyroid storm can cause congestive heart failure or fluid-filled lungs.

 The chances of surviving thyroid storm increase if you quickly seek medical care.
 Related complications may be lessened once your thyroid hormone levels are returned to the normal range (known as euthyroid).

 The most effective way to prevent the onset of thyroid storm is to keep up with your thyroid health plan.
-Take your medications properly.
+Take your medications as instructed.
 Keep all appointments with your doctor and follow through with blood work orders as needed.